russluber/project-rap-sheet/notebooks/README.md

 Note:
 - **By these criteria, earlier videos of FlipTop wouldn't be included.
 Need explanation for what I'm doing here.**
     - I've changed my mind on this.
 I've included them alongside the freestyle battles whether a capella or with a beat.
+    - Actually, no. I include the freestyle,a capella battles from the early days but not the freestyle battles with accompanying beats.